SampsonML/SampsonML/README.md

-### Hi there lonesome traveller
+### Hi there weary traveller 🌲 ⛰️ 🌙

-I'm a graduate student at Princeton University working on machine learning (💻 🤖) and computational astrophysics (🪐).
+I'm a graduate student at Princeton University working on machine learning 💻 🤖 and computational astrophysics 🪐.
 Get in touch to collaborate!

 <!--